OpenTechSchool/python-beginners/docs/en/simple_drawing.rst

 .. note::

-    As per convention, we want to terminate all figures in our starting position.
-This will make it easier to draw multiple shapes later on.
+    Notice how the turtle starts and finishes in the same place and facing the same direction, before and after drawing the square.
+This is a useful convention to follow, it makes it easier to draw multiple shapes later on.

 Bonus
 -----